Raw Feeding Guide for Dogs

 This is why you would not find a dog grazing in a field for food.

+In its natural environment the dog’s diet would have been mainly raw, after all nobody cooked the rabbit for the wolf, likewise the chicken for the fox.
 This raw meat contained live enzymes, natural anti-oxidants, fully digestible proteins, health promoting essential fatty acids, organic vitamins and minerals, etc. They were definitely not the carbohydrate-filled diets of modern processed dog food of today.

 When a carnivore such as a dog or wolf eats an herbivore (for example a rabbit) it generally gets to eat some meat, bone, and organ meats.
 The carnivore will also digest a small amount of green vegetation found in the herbivore's digestive tract.
 It is these components that make up a good raw dog food diet.
 The vitamins and minerals in these food groups occur naturally.